yiting-wang-dl/Business_Analytics_R/README.md

 2. Does promotion improve sales quantity and revenue?
 If so, by how much?
 3. Is the return rate high?
 If so, how to decrease it?
 4. Is it worthy to change the entire IT system at headquarter office?
-5.
+5. Predictive analytics to consider making training program manditory.
+6.
+7.
-Effectiveness of Salesperson Training Program in Retail Stores
+8. Effectiveness of Salesperson Training Program in Retail Stores